openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

         Novell, which currently supports openSUSE development.

 But the move is in line with the wishes of the openSUSE community, will be properly
-        funded, and does not represent any fading of Novellâ€™s interest in the Linux version â€“ or any lack of involvement by [Novellâ€™s prospective owner, Attachmate](http://www.eweekeurope.co.uk/news/microsoft-gets-novell-ip-in-2-65-billion-carve-up-13995).
+        funded, and does not represent any fading of Novell’s interest in the Linux version – or any lack of involvement by [Novell’s prospective owner, Attachmate](http://www.eweekeurope.co.uk/news/microsoft-gets-novell-ip-in-2-65-billion-carve-up-13995).

 That is the view of Jos Poortvliet, Jos Poortvliet, openSUSE Community Manager at
         Novell, who contacted us to give some background to the move, which he says dates back well